YinJC/uk-tex-faq/FAQ-balance.md

----
-layout: page
-title: Balancing columns at the end of a document
+# Balancing columns at the end of a document
----

 The [`twocolumn`](http://ctan.org/pkg/twocolumn) option of the standard classes causes LaTeX to set the text of a document in two columns.
 However, the last